-Farther down Highway 12, enjoy a dinner at Captain’s Table or Diamond Shoals restaurants located in the heart of Buxton Village, and as you decide where to stay for the night, check around with locals to see if the band Coyote is playing music anywhere nearby.
+Farther down Highway 12, enjoy a dinner at Rusty's Surf & Turf or Diamond Shoals restaurants located in the heart of Buxton Village, and as you decide where to stay for the night, check around with locals to see if the band Coyote is playing music anywhere nearby.
 Members of Coyote appeared as part of a band in Nights in Rodanthe and regularly perform on Hatteras and Ocracoke islands.

 Day 2: Ocracoke Island & Wilmington

 Begin your second day on the movie trail by driving onboard the free Hatteras to Ocracoke ferry, which departs every 30 minutes from May through October.
 Scenes with Richard Gere were filmed on this route, as Gere’s character Paul Flanner arrived on the island after driving in from Raleigh.

-After the 45-minute ferry ride, enjoy your 16-mile drive on Ocracoke Island.
-A few scenes from the movie also were shot in Ocracoke Village, so take some time here and enjoy sights such as the Ocracoke Lighthouse, the Banker pony pens, and Teach’s Hole Blackbeard Exhibit and Pirate Specialty Shop.
+After the one-hour ferry ride, enjoy your 16-mile drive on Ocracoke Island.
+A few scenes from the movie also were shot in Ocracoke Village, so take some time here and enjoy sights such as the Ocracoke Lighthouse and the Banker pony pens.

 Then it’s time to board another ferry, this time a 2.5-hour ride across Pamlico Sound to Cedar Island.
 Enjoy the views of Hatteras Village, the pristine beaches at the end of the island and the wildlife on the sound.
 After you exit the ferry at Cedar Island, you’ll drive through Beaufort, Morehead City and Jacksonville on your way to Wilmington.

 Wilmington and its island beaches have been home to more than 400 film-related productions since the area was first “discovered” in 1983.
-Several interior scenes for Nights in Rodanthe were shot here at EUE / Screen Gems Studios, the second-largest movie studio outside of California.
+Several interior scenes for Nights in Rodanthe were shot here at EUE / Screen Gems Studios, one of the largest movie studios outside of California.